Metu-O/Feature-Selection-Qiime2/README.md

 4. Run codes

-   using bash script or command lines (BASH SCRIPT MUST BE EDITED TO FIT USER'S PATH)
+   Using bash script or command lines

 # Bash Script runs all codes